 The location box usually contains the symbol for the head, torso, or another body part with a location and proximity specifier (see location).
 If the location is the non-dominant hand, the location box is eliminated, and the specifier is placed directly on the non-dominant hand.
 If the location moves or is in a non-neutral position (e.g. a rotated torso or tilted head), the symbol is placed below.
-Currently, starting and ending locations are placed on the same image, and clarified by movement.
+Starting and ending locations are placed on the same image, and clarified by movement.

-These example show 1) contact on both sides of the torso with rotation from side to side, 2) a location near the side of the head with nodding movement, and 3) fingertip contact on the non-dominant hand.
+These examples show 1) contact on both sides of the torso with rotation from side to side, 2) a location near the side of the head with nodding movement, and 3) fingertip contact on the non-dominant hand.

 1. 2.
 3.

 If the hand being described retains the same shape and orientation for the entire sign, the box simply contains the appropriate symbol (see hands).
 If the hand changes during the sign, the box is divided by a diagonal line.
 The starting shape is placed in the upper left and ending shape in the lower right.
-A solid line line indicates one movement, and a dashed line indicates repetition.
+A solid line indicates one movement, and a dashed line indicates repetition.

 These examples show 1) a single movement from palm forward to palm down with the index finger extended, and 2) repeated movement between an open hand and a tapered hand facing forward.

 Though a lot of movement information can be combined into a single symbol (see movement), it is sometimes necessary to use more than one symbol to show different types of movement.
 In these cases, “extra” movement components (shaking, contact, etc.) are placed in the outer position with directional movements inside, closer to the hands.
 The only symbol that is placed below a direction or path rather than beside it is “cross” (when a hand moves across the vertical center line of the body).

 These examples show 1) movement in which the hands shake and alternate up and down, and 2) movement that bounces inward and ends up on the opposite side of the body.
 Both are symbols that would be used on the dominant side.